Get Help

 If you want to ask for help, share feedback, or exchange ideas with project maintainers and fellow community members in real time, please join us in the project chat.

-The chat is partitioned into streams by subject matter.
+The chat is partitioned into channels by subject matter.
 This partitioning helps to keep conversations organized and makes it possible to filter topics to follow.
 When you first join, spend a few minutes to get familiar with where topics are being discussed.

 Before starting a new topic, use the filter or search feature to look for existing topics before starting a new one.
 You may find the information you’re seeking within the discussions that have already taken place.
 If you find an ongoing (i.e., unresolved) discussion that matches the topic of your post, feel free to join in that discussion.

 If you can’t find an existing topic that answers your question, or it’s already been marked as resolved, you can start a new topic.
-We ask that you select an appropriate stream before you create a new topic.
-If you aren’t sure where to post, create a new topic in the #users stream and a moderator will reclassify it if necessary.

 The discussions in the project chat are archived and public.
 There’s no guarantee the logs will be saved indefinitely, though we do plan keep them as long as we’re permitted to do so.